MrNick-code/MrNick-code/README.md

 **`Research & Development`**

-Majoring in Engineering Physics at Lorena School of Engineering from University of São Paulo.
-I'm passionate to physics and want to dig my self into the development of algorithms & devices in various areas.
-I'm interested in solid state physics, QM, electronics, magnonics, photonics, BCI and DFT.
+Pursuing a double degree in Engineering Physics - Escola de Engenharia de Lorena (University of São Paulo) & Instituto Superior Técnico (University of Lisboa).
+I'm passionate to science and want to dig my self into the development of algorithms and devices in various area.
+I'm interested in condensed matter physics, electronic-related, quantum computing and brain-computer interface.

 ---